Tonga tsunami sparks 'unprecedented disaster', government says

 The statement also said:

-- A 65-year-old woman, a 49-year-old man and British woman Angela Glover were killed in the tsunami
+- A 65-year-old woman, a 49-year-old man and British woman Angela Glover were killed in the tsunami.
+A number of injuries have also been reported

 - Dozens of houses on the main island of Tongatapu were also damaged